Frequently Asked Questions

 15. How are the scholarship funds paid?

 Answer: The scholarship funds are paid by The Concord Free Public Library Corporation directly to the Williams Scholar’s or Honorable Mention designee’s college or university.
 Scholarship awards are typically paid in two installments, the first in late July or August, and the second in December or January.
-All student winners are responsible for providing contact information for the Bursar’s or Business Office of the student’s college or university directly to the Library Corporation’s Director of Development.
+All student winners are responsible for providing contact information for the Bursar’s or Business Office of the student’s college or university directly to the Library Corporation’s Development Manager.
 If a college or university attended by a Williams Scholar or Honorable Mention designee has a different annual payment schedule, the student is responsible for notifying the Library Corporation’s Director of Development of that schedule.

 16. Are the scholarship awards renewable?